The Yellow Birds (film)

 The Yellow Birds is a 2017 American war film directed by Alexandre Moors and based on the novel The Yellow Birds by Kevin Powers.
-The film stars Tye Sheridan, Alden Ehrenreich, Toni Collette, Jason Patric, Jack Huston and Jennifer Aniston.
+The film stars Tye Sheridan, Alden Ehrenreich, Toni Collette, Jason Patric, Jack Huston, and Jennifer Aniston.

 The story is about two young U.S. soldiers who navigate the terrors of the Iraq War.
 When only one of the soldiers returns home, he is tortured by a promise he made to the other's mother before their deployment.
 The film had its world premiere at the Sundance Film Festival on January 21, 2017.
 It was released on May 17, 2018, through DirecTV Cinema before being released in a limited release and through video on demand on June 15, 2018, by Saban Films.

 Plot

-The story alternates between flashbacks of U.S. soldier John Bartle's time serving in Iraq with his friend Daniel "Murph" Murphy, and Bartle returning to his home in Richmond, Virginia.
+The story alternates between flashbacks of U.S. soldier Brandon Bartle's time serving in Iraq with his friend Daniel "Murph" Murphy, and Bartle returning to his home in Richmond, Virginia.
 Only Bartle has come back, leaving the fate of Murph a mystery.
 Bartle first meets Murph during basic training, with Murph noting both men are from Virginia.
 While Murph is a middle-class kid who wants to attend the University of Virginia after his service, Bartle is from a working-class background and has no idea what he wants to do with his life.
 Despite their differences, the two soldiers form a friendship.
 At a party before the men ship off to Iraq, Bartle meets Murph’s mom Maureen, who makes him promise that if anything happens to her son, he’ll bring her the news personally.

 In Iraq, the two soldiers are placed under the command of the older, troubled Sergeant Sterling.
 Murph is gradually broken down by the horrors of the experience.
 When Murph is injured, he is tended to by a female medic named Jenny whom he develops an attraction to.
 He watches Jenny from a distance every day as she tends to patients, but does not have the courage to approach her.
 One day, Murph observes Jenny as she arrives at her post, but she is visibly distraught.
 Suddenly, the area is hit by bombs.
 In the ensuing chaos, Murph finds Jenny, but she is fatally wounded.
 He and Bartle lift Jenny’s body onto a beam for burial.